Aziz1418/welcome/README.md

 <br>

 ## Github
 We use Github for source code management.
 Every student will need an account, with all projects and assignments stored there.
-[See appendix](#github-links) for the full list.

 <br>